 If these are typical questions that you regularly take actions to address, then you’re well on your way to being in charge of the quality of your life.
 If you don’t, then it’s a great time to get started.

 I’m not suggesting to quit your job, and spend everyday however you like.
 That is unreasonable and unrealistic.
 However, there are countless choices that you make everyday about how you think about things and what you decide to focus on.
 You’re constantly making these choices whether you’re aware of them or not.
 If you take charge by being consciously aware of these choices, you can gain countless hours, days, and even years of meaningful time spent.
 Everyone has the same 24 hours a day, but you can take control over more of this time than you think.

 The first step is to make quality time a true value in your life, and not just a cliche.

 Your quality of life is basically defined by the quality of your time.

 What if you could take small actions during the day that vastly improved the quality of your sleep?
 Or boost your productivity and energy through the day by investing in a 20 minute nap.
 How about spending time connecting more deeply with friends and loved ones in the short time you have with them?
 These are only the tip of the iceberg in an encyclopaedia of ways to increase the quality of your time, which is one of our core values at Lifehack.
-You can find out more about how to make the most of your time here: Time Merchant.

 Some of the greatest regrets we have in life are those valuable moments lost because of how we chose to spend our time.
 Imagine the millions we would pay to be able to go back in time to respend those moments, or to make different choices.
 So make the choice to truly value your time.
 While you’re still alive and breathing, it’s never too late!